DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 GeekDNS in eastern China (Shanghai).

-GeekDNS is a non-logging public DNS service located in mainland china, that also blocks ads and trackers.
+GeekDNS is a non-logging public DNS service located in mainland China.
 Queries are cached locally, and, for some domains, resolved by servers located in Taiwan.

 https://dns.233py.com/

-sdns://AgMAAAAAAAAADTQ3LjEwMS4xMzYuMzcgPhoaD2xT8-l6SS1XCEtbmAcFnuBXqxUFh2_YP9o9uDgOZWRucy4yMzNweS5jb20KL2Rucy1xdWVyeQ
+sdns://AgcAAAAAAAAADTQ3LjEwMS4xMzYuMzcgot4zSQxHbTVuLbxzfCd5aSJJUmtlq4-6mjQoBIHIvfwOZWRucy4yMzNweS5jb20KL2Rucy1xdWVyeQ

 ## geekdns-doh-west

 GeekDNS in western China (Chongqing).

-GeekDNS is a non-logging public DNS service located in mainland china, that also blocks ads and trackers.
+GeekDNS is a non-logging public DNS service located in mainland China.
 Queries are cached locally, and, for some domains, resolved by servers located in Taiwan.

 https://dns.233py.com/